morf-studio/Morf-Jekyll/README.md

 ## Getting Started
-Once you've cloned the repository, you'll be running the command 'gulp' in your terminal, but first we must install gulp and browsersync into our project.
-So:
+Once you've cloned the repository, you'll be running the command 'gulp' in your terminal to build jekyll, live reload using browser-sync.
-`npm install gulp`
-`npm install browsersync`

 You have to init a gulp.